hogsy/chronon/readme.md

 - Support for the various texture formats Anachronox uses (e.g. PNG, BMP and TGA)
 - Replaced QGL with GLEW
 - Code is compiled as C++, as opposed to C
+- Overbrights via `r_overbrights` (just be wary Anachronox's art was not designed for it)
 - Fixed a number of potential buffer overflows in the Q2 engine

 ## Wow, neat!
 How can I help?